-Sorry senator: ‘inappropriately’ influencing your customers gives your tenders the winning edge.
+Sorry senator: ‘inappropriately’ influencing your customers with power maps gives your tenders the winning edge.

 By Natalie Schroeder and Nigel Dennis